Be Arresting. Don’t Get Arrested!

 As above – offer an appendix, a data hand out or a lab session demonstrating your methods, approach, analysis and technical findings.
 AND – in your short presentation tell them the interesting bits.
 How it worked, what the conclusions are and how it can be applied for gain.

 - The Presenter Got High – Audience Altitude – Finding their Level.
 There are two crimes here – going too high or staying too low.
 Both ways will crash your presentation vehicle.
-If you pitch it too low for too long you will build up an irritation in your audience that will come out in people leaving your talk with a noisy banging of doors or firing sarcastic questions at you that interrupt you and undermine your credibility.
+If you pitch it too low for too long, you will build up an irritation in your audience that will result in people leaving your talk with a noisy banging of doors or firing sarcastic questions at you that interrupt you and undermine your credibility.

 It you pitch it too high the crowd will turn into a Zombie Apocalypse before your very eyes.
 Take this as natural feedback telling you that you failed to do your homework, identify your audience segment and that you omitted to refine your message enough to hit the target.